daiyuf25/Yufei-s-Portfolio/Guess the Picture/README.md

-Notes for this Porfolio
-1) Guess the Picture
-   - The code meant to incorporate AI based answer validation is commented out.
-This feature only works if you tokens from OpenAI.
-However, currently I am out of tokens.
-Though the game will no longer have the answer tolerance feature, by commenting out the API call portion of the code, anyone viewing this porfolio can run the code without running into bugs
+The AI based answer validation feature only works if you buy tokens from OpenAI.
+However, I am out of tokens.
+A fully functioning version of the code with out the ChatGPT feature is in the folder named "Guess the Picture NO API Call"